City of Reno

 Salt Brine

-As of the 2014-15 winter season, the City of Reno began using a new method to treat streets for snow and ice.
+As of the 2024-25 winter season, the City of Reno is using a brining method to treat streets for snow and ice.
 Prior to a snow or ice event, City crews apply salt brine to the Priority 1 streets, bridges and inclines.
-The brine consists of a clear solution of tap water and sodium chloride (road salt), mixed in concentrations of 24 percent salt, and has a freezing point of -6º F. Salt brine is applied to the roadway to prevent snow from bonding to the streets, making it easier and safer to plow.
+The brine consists of a clear solution of tap water and sodium chloride (road salt), mixed in concentrations of 23.3 percent salt, and has a freezing point of -6º F. Salt brine is applied to the roadway to prevent snow from bonding to the streets, making it easier and safer to plow.
 Brine is up to 20 times more effective than salt and sand and is labor efficient since it is applied during normal operating hours prior to the arrival of the storm.

 Priority Snow Plow Routes